+To: A D Rachel Pierre, Interim Director

+Department of Human Services

+Theresa A. Silla, Executive Director Interagency Council on Homelessness

+From: Daniel W. Lucas

+Inspector General) 6

+Date: May 6, 2025

-To: Laura G. Zeilinger, Director Department of Human Services Theresa A. Silla, Executive Director Interagency Council on Homelessness From: Daniel W. Lucas Inspector General Date: December 31, 2024 Subject: Homeward DC Strategic Plan and Emergency Homeless Shelter Management OIG No. 23-1-01JA
+Subject: Homeward DC Strategic Plan and Emergency Homeless Shelter

+Management | OIG No. 23-1-01JA

+This memorandum transmits a revised final report of our audit of the Homeward DC Strategic Plan and Emergency Homeless Shelter Management and is being reissued to include the official response from the full Interagency Council on Homelessness (ICH), which we received on April 4, 2025.

-The Office of Inspector General has completed its audit of the Homeward DC Strategic Plan and Emergency Homeless Shelter Management (OIG No. 23-1-01JA), which examined both the District's progress in addressing chronic homelessness and the impact of newly constructed shelters on safety and service delivery.
-The audit resulted in seven recommendations: three directed to the Interagency Council on Homelessness (ICH) and four to DHS.
+The Office of Inspector General (OIG) completed its audit (OIG No. 23-1-01JA), which examined both the District's progress in addressing chronic homelessness and the impact of newly constructed shelters on safety and service delivery.
+The audit resulted in seven recommendations: three directed to the ICH and four to the Department of Human Services (DHS) and was initially published on December 31, 2024.